frenkowski/SCIMAI-Gym/README.md

 ## Baselines

-To assess the DRL algorithms’ performance, we established two different baselines.
+To assess the DRL algorithms' performance, we established two different baselines.
 To initialize the Oracle and the (s, Q)-policy, run the sections:

 ```baselines
 Oracle